thorthefish/highway/site/docs/custom_projects/overview.md

 ## Starting your project

+In short, here's how to start a new project:

-### 1. Make a new GitHub repository!
+1. Make a new GitHub repository

-A *git repository* is essentially a new project.
-GitHub is a website that will host these for you, *for free*!
+2. Create a file called JOURNAL.md and commit it
+3. Make a pull request to add it to the repository

-### 2. Start your journal!
+4. Start Designing your project!
+5. Submit(insertlink)

+## Journaling

 ### 3. Make a pull request to add it to the repository!
 (insert instructions on how to make a PR to the yaml file)